Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Main title `Checkout` should be font
   `Berkshire Swash` and centered.
 - Ensure orange horizontal divider is shown underneath main header.
 - Descriptive text should be font `Roboto`.
 - `Order Summary` header should display in bold and show number of items in order.
 - Add and remove items from basket and ensure item count is correct
-- Ensure table headers `Product Name` and `Item Price` are visible bold.
+- Ensure table headers `Product Name` and `Item Price` are visible and bold.
 - Ensure that under the headers there is a product image, name, sku number and price.
-- Ensure details are correct for product image, name, sku number and price.
+- Ensure image/ details are correct for product image, name, sku number and price.
 - Flood the order with items and ensure layout remains cohesive and that details are correct for each item.
-- For `Order Grand Total` table details ensure `ITEM(S) TOTAL`, `DELIVERY`, `GRAND TOTAL` are bold and underneath each other respectively.
+- For `Order Grand Total` details ensure
+  `ITEM(S) TOTAL`, `DELIVERY`, `GRAND TOTAL` are bold and underneath each other respectively.
-- Ensure `ITEM(S) TOTAL`, `DELIVERY`, `GRAND TOTAL` costs are correct and and change as items are deleted or added to `Basket`.
+- Ensure `ITEM(S) TOTAL`, `DELIVERY`, `GRAND TOTAL` costs are correct and change as items are deleted or added to the `Basket`.
-- Underneath the Payment Form ensure there is a `Complete Payment` with white font against a black background.
+- Underneath the Payment Form ensure there is a `Complete Payment` link with white font against a black background.
-- Underneath the `Complete Payment` icon ensure there is a link to `Adjust Basket` that is underlined and with back font, with white font against a black background, that when hovered over changes opacity.
+- Underneath the `Complete Payment` link ensure there is a link to `Adjust Basket`, that is underlined with back font, and that when hovered over changes opacity.
 - For mobile devices ensure similar tests above are carried out.

 **Payment Details Form**

 - Ensure form is split by `Details`, `Delivery` and `Payment`.
 - Ensure `Details` form fields have correct placeholder text.
 - Ensure `Delivery` form fields have correct placeholder text.
 - Ensure `Payment` form field have correct placeholder text.
-- Ensure each required field display error message when not filled in
+- Ensure each required field displays an error message when not filled in
 - Complete form details, and each time leave a required filled empty and try and `Complete Payment`.
-Error messages should be displayed each time informing user field which is missing.
+Error messages should be displayed accordingly, informing user which field is missing or incorrect.
 - Ensure `Email` cannot be filled out without correct `@` sign and `.com`.
 - Type incorrect payment details and ensure red error message appears
 - Fill in all fields correctly and process payment using card number `4242 4242 4242 4242 4242 4242 424`
 - Ensure there is a `Spinning Wheel` over a green background when payment is being processed.
 - Once payment is processed ensure user is redirected to a confirmation success page
-- Confirmation success page should display the email order has been made to and all order details.
+- Confirmation success page should display the order details.
-- Ensure email is sent to user with correct order detail information
+- Ensure email is sent to user with correct order detail information.
-- Ensure that when unrequired fields are not inputted in form they do not display in in order summary success page.
+- Ensure that when unrequired fields are not inputted in form they do not display in order summary success page.
-- On the payments success page when clicking back error message appears stating there is nothing in user's basket
+- Ensure on the payments success page, when clicking back page, an error message appears stating there is nothing in user's basket
 - Ensure there is an icon for `BACK TO GRANDPA'S SHOP` under order confirmation, that has white font on an orange background, that when hovered changes opacity.
 - For mobile devices ensure similar tests above are carried out.

 **Stripe/ Webhooks/ Signal**

-- When order is confirmed ensure pop up window is displayed displaying order number information.
+- When order is confirmed ensure pop up window appears displaying order number information.
 - When clicking `Complete Payment`, during load spinning, press the back button.
 Order should still get placed.
 - When clicking `Complete Payment`, during load spinning, close page.
 Order should still get placed.
 - For each `Complete Payment` access Stripe and it's Webhook events and ensure all payment Intents are successful.
 - For mobile devices ensure similar tests above are carried out.

 **Layout**

-- Ensure Checkout App has a 1 row, 2 column layout that decreases to 1 column on mobile devices, with
-  `Order Summary` details first, the `Order Grand Total` and `Payment Details`
+- Ensure Checkout App has a 1 row, 2 column layout that decreases to 1 column on mobile devices, with `Order Summary` details first, then `Order Grand Total` and `Payment Details`
-- Ensure confirmation success order details have a table of contents with field headers on the left and details on the right for larger devices that are tabulated in 1 column for mobile devices.
+- Ensure confirmation success order details have a table of contents with field headers on the left and details on the right forr larger devices.
+Order dtetails are tabulated in 1 column for mobile devices.
 - Ensure order number condenses to a scrolling feature for mobile devices.
 - For mobile devices ensure similar tests above are carried out.